01. Overview of Pericardial Effusion

 If pericardial effusion is diagnosed, doctors may perform additional testing to determine the cause of the effusion.
 Additional diagnostic tests may include a fluid biopsy or a blood test.
-For patients whose pericardial effusion is caused by mesothelioma, doctors will need to take a biopsy to definitively diagnose the cancer.
+For patients whose pericardial effusion is caused by mesothelioma, doctors will need to take a pericardial biopsy to definitively diagnose the cancer.

-06. Common Treatments
+06. Treatments for Pericardial Effusion

 Common Pericardial Effusion Treatments